AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 -	The **leading edge** of an airfoil is the portion that meets the air first.
 -	The **trailing edge** is the back of the airfoil.
 -	The **chord line** is an imaginary straight line drawn through the airfoil from its leading edge to its trailing edge.
 -	The **camber line** is the characteristic curve of its upper or lower surface.
+It is always halfway between the upper and lower surfaces of the airfoil.
 The **max camber ratio** is the ratio of the maximum distance between the camber and chord line to the chord length.
 -	The **angle of attack** or ![](https://github.com/d008/MAE224/blob/master/equations/alpha.png) is the angle formed by the chord line and the flow direction.
 -	The **thickness** is the maximum distance between the upper and lower surfaces.
 The **thickness ratio** is the ratio of the maximum thickness to the chord length.